Doctor convicted in Michael Jackson death denied latest appeal

-LOS ANGELES The California Supreme Court on Wednesday refused to hear an appeal by Michael Jackson's personal physician, Conrad Murray, who was found guilty of involuntary manslaughter in the pop star's death.
+LOS ANGELES, April 23 The California Supreme Court on Wednesday refused to hear an appeal by Michael Jackson's personal physician, Conrad Murray, who was found guilty of involuntary manslaughter in the pop star's death.

 Murray was released from a Los Angeles jail in October after serving two years but wants to clear his name.
 His attorney had asked the court to overturn his 2011 conviction on the grounds that the intense media coverage of his trial could have influenced the jury.